Are you planning to take the TOPIK?

 This is equivalent to the beginner level in the old format.

 Each segment of the exam is worth 100 points.
 You need to achieve over 80 points in your test results to pass the exam.
 You’ll need 140 points in your results to receive level two in the exam.

 The second level covers intermediate and advanced levels in the old format.

 You need to achieve at least 120 points in your results to pass TOPIK II.
 To achieve the highest level in the exam, you should get at least 230 points on your results.

 How do you register for TOPIK?

 If you are in another country overseas, you should visit the local Korean embassies and Korean culture centers to register.
-Their websites should also show the official announcement on the date of registration and the exam.
-In addition to the registration fee, which is different one per country, you also need to bring along 2 passport-sized photos.
+Their websites should also show the official announcement on the registration date and the exam.

-Whether you are in Korea or a different country overseas, TOPIK is always conducted in person.
+Whether in Korea or a different country overseas, TOPIK is always conducted in person.
 It is not possible to take the test online at this time.

-For the year 2021, the Korean government has released several dates on when the registration will be.
-If you plan to take the test in your country, you should contact the Korean embassy or those who offer testing assistance services in your area for the exact dates of registration and other information.
+For 2022, the Korean government has released several dates on when the registration will be.
+If you plan to take the test in your country, you should contact the Korean embassy or those who offer testing assistance services in your area for the exact registration dates and other information.

-However, if you plan to take the test in Korea, you can find the schedules below
+However, if you plan to take the test in Korea, here’s a sample of the test schedules:

 Date of Examination – Registration